A 24-year-old pregnant woman began prenatal care with her OB-GYN physician at approximately 24 weeks into h...

 A 24-year-old pregnant woman began prenatal care with her OB-GYN physician at approximately 24 weeks into her pregnancy.
 This was the patient’s second pregnancy; her first pregnancy was aborted.

-Failure to respond to shoulder dystocia during delivery; Law enforcement exceptions to HIPAA
+Failure to respond to shoulder dystocia during delivery; Online reputation management for physicians

 Failure to discontinue medication; TMLT adds employment practices liability coverage to all policies